oviirup/jiosaavn-extension/README.md

 ![][sh_gh_stars] ![][sh_version] [![][sh_downloads]][release]

+> This extension is still in the works.
+It is not yet ready for production use.
+It is still in the early stages of development.
+Many features are missing and bugs are still being worked on.

 Simple and effective extension to download Songs, Albums, or Playlists from _jioSaavn.com_ with just one click.
-It also hides ads and promotions from JioSaavn Web, and slightly tweaks the UI.
+It also hides ads and promotions from JioSaavn Web and slightly tweaks the UI.
 Last but not least, it implements long-awaited **dark mode**.

 Give it a star if you love the extension.\
-[Follow][profile] me if you want to get updates of my repos.
+[Follow][profile] me if you want to get updates on my repos.

-You can download the extension form the following [link][download].\
+You can download the extension from the following [link][download].\
 <small>You can also go through how to install it if you are struggling.</small>

 <details>